visionary-futures-collective/covid19/caregiving.md

 We asked caregivers to answer the question: "How do you feel about your university's caregiver policies during the pandemic?"

-Respondents could choose between Abandoned, Somewhat Supported, Adequately Supported, and Fully Supported.
+Respondents could choose between Abandoned (49.7%), Somewhat Supported (39.2%), Adequately Supported (10.5%), and Fully Supported (0.7%).

-Overwhelmingly, respondents felt under-supported by their institutions.
-We're not going to lie: it's painful to see how many of you feel fully abandoned by your workplace.
+*Overwhelmingly, respondents felt under-supported by their institutions.* We're not going to lie: it's painful to see how many of you feel fully abandoned by your workplace.

 <img src="img/caregiver-feelings.png" alt="Caregiver Feelings Chart" width="500"/>